michaelgruenstaeudl/BioinformaticsCourse_Fall2025/doc/16_Introduction_to_SQLite.md

 ### Introduction to SQLite for Biologists

 #### Prerequisites
+Preparing the necessary software tools and annotated sequence data for working with SQL.
+Specifically, we will work with the curated genome annotation for the SARS-CoV-2 genome.
 1. Download the annotations of the [SARS-CoV-2 genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) from NCBI in GFF3 format
 2. Install the package `gffutils`to convert the GFF3 file to a database file and do the file conversion

 ```bash
 pip install gffutils
 gffutils-cli create NC_045512.2.gff3
 ```

 #### Opening input files and start working with it
+Opening the newly created SQLite database that stores the genome annotations.

 ```bash
 sqlite3 NC_045512.2.gff3.db
 ```

 #### Exploring the dataset
+Introducing basic queries to inspect the structure and content of the annotation database

 ```sql
 --Print the attributes that the table 'features' contains
 PRAGMA table_info(features);